Selective School Past Papers & Practice Tests: Your Complete Guide

 - [ ] Does my opening hook the reader?

-- [ ] Is my story specific and detailed?
+- [ ] Is my story/argument specific and detailed?

-- [ ] Does emotion come through events (not just telling)?
+- [ ] Does emotion come through events and language (not just telling)?

 - [ ] Do I vary my sentence structure?